Make a Jurassic World Dinosaur in Maya + Pixologic™ ZBrush® #MayaMonday

 In this lesson, create the skeleton and joints of the t-rex.
-First, the focus is on the leg joints, ankles and toe joints, and them mirror them to the other side.
+First, the focus is on the leg joints, ankles, and toe joints, and they mirror them to the other side.
 Then, create the spine and tail joints.
 Finally, rig up the head and jaw.

 Dinosaur Part 13 New

 In Maya, create the various parent controls of the joints you put together in Part 12.

 Set the skin weight and set up controls for the skeleton for mesh deformation.

 Dinosaur Part 15 New

 Finally, you’ll finish creating remainder of the controls for the rigs you’ve created in Maya.